 BART has prioritized three interrelated capital investment initiatives to ensure the system can safely, efficiently, and comfortably serve current and new riders.
 They are known as the "Big 3."
-The modern railcar fleet has been described previously.
+The modern railcar fleet has been described on the previous two pages.
 Described here are the remaining two: an improved train control system to enable trains to operate more frequently and a new maintenance facility to maintain and store the expanded fleet.